elusivecodes/FyreView/README.md

 echo $view->element($file, $data);
 ```

-Element files must end in the extension "*.php*", and must exist in an "*elements*" folder in one of the defined paths.
+Element files must end in the extension `.php`, and must exist in an "*elements*" folder in one of the defined paths.

 **Get Data**